 Your status as a student at the University of Minnesota determines which elections you can vote in:

-- You can vote in Minnesota Student Association's elections if you are an undergraduate student and pay the student service fee, you can vote in Minnesota Student Association's elections
+- You can vote in Minnesota Student Association's elections if you are an undergraduate student and pay the student service fee.

-- If you are a graduate student and pay the Council of Graduate Student fee.
+- You can vote in Council of Graduate Student's elections if you are a graduate student and pay the Council of Graduate Student fee.

 All-Campus Referenda Information

 Who can vote in a referendum?

 If someone is eligible to vote in an election facilitated by Campus Elections, then they are eligible to vote in all referenda on the ballot.